Click here to return to the main notary webpage

 Not an attorney?
 Click here to learn about the new notary application process.

 You must complete a 3-hour new notary education class.
 Attorneys are not required to take an exam or complete a BCI background check.
-The required class is available in person at the Columbus Bar Association in Columbus, OH and online beginning in February 2020.
+The required class is available online.
 The fee for the class is $75 paid at the time of class registration.
 Credit or debit card only.
+With COVID-19 concerns increasing and out of an abundance of caution, we have cancelled all remaining live classes through the end of the year.

 Complete and submit a New Notary Application electronically to the Secretary of State’s office.
 That application must include your name, attorney registration number, residential or business address, signature and evidence that you have successfully completed a 3-hour education course through an authorized education provider.
 A $15 application fee must be paid directly to the Secretary of State with a credit or debit card when the application is submitted.